Disease Guide ·Cherry Eye ·2026

 Cherry Eye in Dogs - symptoms, vet costs & insurance

-Cherry eye surgery costs $500-$1,500 per eye — and it often affects both eyes.
-Cherry eye is a prolapse of the third eyelid gland, creating a red, swollen bulge in the corner of the eye.
-It's not life-threatening, but the exposed gland can become irritated and infected.
-Surgery to tuck the gland back into place is the standard fix, and the sooner it's done, the better the outcome.
+Cherry eye surgery costs $500-$1,500 per eye - and often affects both eyes.
+The third eyelid gland prolapses outward, creating a red swollen bulge.
+Surgery to tuck the gland back is the standard fix.
+The sooner it's done, the better the outcome.

 Cherry Eye - vet costs and insurance